kurgol/samba-action-calculator/README.md

 Longer-term goals include refactoring the interface to make it more easy to use and generally modernizing the app and potentially an Android release.

-This project has now been passed back to the original author Elyoukey.
+This project has now been passed back to the original author David.